Support & Aftersales

 Today's production processes need change.
 Even at the grassroots level, that is, in product design, material recycling should be considered.
 A good example of this is the caps on juice cartons, which remain attached to the package after opening.
 This reduces the amount of plastic caps that end up in nature and increases the possibility of sorting, processing, and recycling plastic caps.

 A negative example is various composite material packages, which are difficult to recycle.
-For instance, "eco" labelled cardboard packages that are laminated with plastic film on the inside are hard to sort and recycle.
+For instance, "eco" labeled cardboard packages that are laminated with plastic film on the inside are hard to sort and recycle.
 The issue is not with the sorting technology but with the fact that removing the film makes the sorting process too costly for waste handlers and does not justify the investment.

 CONSUMERS